zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/apply-interactivity/apply-interactivity.md

-# Load Data
+# Apply Interactivity

 ## Introduction

 This lab walks you through configuring interactivity for map layers in Spatial Studio.
 Interactivity refers to the behavior when you click or hover on item in a map.
-Spatial Studio allows you to control this behavior for each lasyer in a map.
+This includes selectivity, tooltips, and pop-ups.
+Spatial Studio allows you to control this behavior for each layer in a map.

 Estimated Lab Time: xx minutes

-### About ...

 ### Objectives